receptektas/Van_Gogh_Style_Transferring/README.md

 ## Experimental Studies

-### PyQt5 Desktop Application

-An experimental desktop application was developed using PyQt5 to provide a user-friendly interface for the ComfyUI workflow.
-The application aims to:

-- Launch a ComfyUI server in the background
-- Present a simplified interface for end-users
-- Handle all ComfyUI operations seamlessly

-The development of this application progressed significantly but was not fully completed before the project conclusion.
-All relevant documentation and code for this experimental study can be found in the `experimental_studies/` directory.

 ### Enhanced Resolution and Detail Pipeline
 A new experimental pipeline was implemented to improve output quality and resolution: